mitchell-reynolds/mitchell-reynolds.github.io/_posts/2021-4-26-Cartesian-World-Models.md

 A consequential [approval-maximizing agent](https://ai-alignment.com/model-free-decisions-6e6609f5d99e) takes the action that gets the highest approval from a human overseer.
 Such agents have an incentive to tamper with their reward channels, e.g., by persuading the human they are conscious and deserve reward.

-In contrast, a structural approval-maximizing agent implements the $\text{decide}$ function that gets the highest approval from a human overseer.
+In contrast, a structural approval-maximizing agent implements the $$\text{decide}$$ function that gets the highest approval from a human overseer.
 Such agents have no incentive to *directly* tamper with their reward channels, but they still might implement decision functions that appear safe without being safe.
-However, a $\text{decide}$ function that overtly manipulates the overseer will get low approval, so structural approval-maximizing agents avoid parts of the reward tampering problem.
+However, a $$\text{decide}$$ function that overtly manipulates the overseer will get low approval, so structural approval-maximizing agents avoid parts of the reward tampering problem.

 This example is inspired by the decoupled approval described in Uesato et al.[^uesato]